Tuticorin Sterlite plant likely to be reopened as NGT cancels Tamil Nadu government's shutdown order

 The NGT order came after a committee appointed by the tribunal informed it that Vedanta was not given any notice or opportunity to explain before the closure of the plant.
 The Vedanta had offered to invest an additional sum of Rs 100 for the welfare of people, including construction of schools, hospitals and supply of drinking water.

-Tuticorin NGT Sterlite Plant
+NGT Tuticorin Sterlite Plant